Fridley, Minnesota: 21st century

 The Columbia Arena, filming location for the Disney Movie D3: The Mighty Ducks, was demolished in 2016 to make way for a new City Hall.
 This was controversial because it was expected to cost $50 million and increase homeowner taxes by 19%.
 The Fridley Civic Campus dedication at 7071 University Avenue NE was held on November 17, 2018.
 The staff had moved from the previous city hall over Veteran's Day weekend and began working there on November 12.
 The city council approved the project in December 2016 after nearly three years of studies, meetings and workshops.
 The council raised the levy to pay for the project, increasing city taxes about 16% for the average homeowner.
 A number of other Twin Cities suburbs updated their civic facilities during a 2018 "building boom of sorts", including Eagan, New Hope, Minnetonka, and Burnsville.

 Fridley received an allocation of $1.52 million from the American Rescue Plan Act of 2021 (ARPA).
 The money was used to upgrade and repair its water distribution system and wastewater and storm water infrastructure.
 The city plans in 2022 to use the next allocation of $1.52 million to improve security at water treatment plants, rebuild its water distribution system, and on sanitary sewer and water quality projects.

+President Joe Biden visited the Cummins plant in Fridley on April 3, 2022, as part of his "Investing in America" tour.
+Cummins had announced a $1 billion initiative to produce clean energy technology, including electrolyzers for hydrogen cells in Fridley.

 Economy

 Fridley is home to the Operational (formerly World) Headquarters of Ireland-based Medtronic plc.
 Medtronic also has a substantial Rice Creek business campus.
-Other major employers in Fridley include BAE Systems (formerly United Defense), Cummins, Unity Medical Center, part of the Allina Healthcare system, part of the Mercy Hospitals, Minco Products, Inc, Kurt Manufacturing Company, and Park Construction Company.
+Other major employers in Fridley include BAE Systems (formerly United Defense), Cummins, Unity Medical Center, part of the Allina Healthcare system, part of the Mercy Hospitals, Minco Products, Inc, and Kurt Manufacturing Company.
 Fridley is also home to a Target Stores retail distribution center.
 Magnum Research, a company that produces the Desert Eagle firearm, had its headquarters in Fridley until 2010.

 Minneapolis and Saint Paul draw their municipal water supplies from the Mississippi River at Fridley, which is upstream.
 The City of Minneapolis Waterworks plant and Fire Department training facility are in Fridley.

 In the 2000 census data, there were 11,542 more jobs in Fridley than the number of workers age 16 and over.
 But most Fridley residents work outside Fridley, most commonly in other cities in Hennepin County and in Minneapolis.
 Only 21% of the 15,221 Fridley residents in the workforce in 2000 worked in Fridley.
 Fridley saw a decline in the number of jobs from 26,763 in 2000 to 23,845 in 2006, according to the city economic plan report.

 Largest employers

-According to the city's 2011 Comprehensive Annual Financial Report, the largest employers in the city are:
+According to the City's 2021 Comprehensive Annual Financial Report, the largest employers in the city are: